esrlabs/bake/documentation/concepts/parallel.rst

 Since bake 2.33.0, **projects are built also in parallel**.
 Note: if there is a CommandLine/Makefile step or an ExecutableConfig, the build will not proceed until all stuff prior to this has been finished.

+To synchronize the output, use the parameter "-O".

 Example:
 --------